-The cash flow projections consider management actions that can be taken to mitigate the loss to NN Leven, management policy covering the distribution of future discretionary benefits and the predictability and profit sharing of liability cash flows.
-The cash flow projections used in the calculation of the best estimate liabilities are based on the best estimate assumptions.
+The cash flow projections consider management actions that can be taken to mitigate the loss to NN Leven.
+These actions may cover the distribution of future discretionary benefits and the predictability and profit sharing of liability cash flows.
+The cash flow projections used in the calculation of the BEL are based on the best estimate assumptions.
 The cash flow projection reflects the expected realistic future demographic, legal, medical, technological, social, environmental and economic developments that have a material impact on the best estimate liabilities.

-Assumptions underlying the best estimate liabilities are portfolio-specific rather than entity-specific.
-Entity-specific assumptions are used only insofar as those assumptions enable the entity to better reflect the characteristics of the portfolio or where the calculation of the best estimate liabilities in a realistic, reliable and objective manner without those assumptions is not possible.
+Assumptions underlying the BEL are portfolio-specific rather than entity-specific.
+Entity-specific assumptions are used only insofar as those assumptions enable the entity to better reflect the characteristics of the portfolio or where the calculation of the BEL in a realistic, reliable and objective manner without those assumptions is not possible.

 NN Leven reports a relative small portion of un-modelled Technical Provisions (approx. 4% of TP).
 For un-modelled business, in general Technical Provisions are estimated either by scaling of modelled business or by setting Solvency II Technical Provisions equal to IFRS provisions.
-Also a part of the Technical Provisions is calculated by means of other approximations or simplified modelling, Where these approaches are taken, the Actuarial Function Holder has provided an opinion that the approaches are acceptable given the materiality of these Technical Provisions.
+Also a part of the Technical Provisions is calculated by means of other approximations or simplified modelling, The Actuarial Function Holder has provided an opinion that the approaches are acceptable given the materiality of these Technical Provisions.